Detection of the Mass-Dependent Dual-Type Transition of Galaxy Spins in IllustrisTNG Simulations: Numerical Data and Analysis

-\subsection{Numerical data and analysis}
+\section{Numerical Data and Analysis}

 We utilize the data from the IllustrisTNG 300-1 hydrodynamical simulation \citep{tngintro1, tngintro2, tngintro3, tngintro4, tngintro5, illustris19} conducted on a periodic box of linear size $302.6\,$Mpc for a Planck cosmology \citep{planck16}.
 The simulation accommodated various baryon physics such as star formation, stellar feedback outflow, radiative cooling and so forth \citep{wei-etal17,pil-etal18} to track the evolution of $2500^{3}$ gas cells as well as of equal number of DM particles whose individual masses were set at $m_{b}=1.1\times 10^{7}\munit$ and at $m_{\rm dm}=5.9\times 10^{7}\munit$, respectively.
-From the IllustrisTNG website\footnote{https://www.illustris-project.org}, we extract the catalogs of the DM halos and their subhalos that were identified via the friends-of-friends (FoF) and SUBFIND algorithms \citep{subfind}, respectively, at six different redshifts, $z=0,\ 0.5,\ 1,\ 1.5,\ 2$ and $2.5$.
+From the IllustrisTNG website\footnote{https://www.tng-project.org/data/}, we extract the catalogs of the bound halos and their subhalos that were identified via the friends-of-friends (FoF) and SUBFIND algorithms \citep{subfind}, respectively, at four different redshfits, $z=0,\ 0.5,\ 1$ and $ 1.5$.

-Although the IllustrisTNG catalog lists sundry properties of each galaxy such as the comoving position (${\bf x}_{c}$) of the center, peculiar velocity (${\bf v}_{c}$) of the center, total spin vector ($\bjt$), stellar mass ($\ms$) within $2R_{\star,1/2}$, and star formation rate (SFR), it provides no information on the spin vector of stellar part ($\bjs$).
-Using the available snapshot data on the member particles, however, we directly evaluate $\bjs$ as
+The IllustrisTNG catalog lists sundry properties of each subhalo such as the comoving position (${\bf x}_{c}$) of the center, peculiar velocity (${\bf v}_{c}$) of the center, total spin vector ($\bjt$) defined as the angular momentum of all (both DM and baryonic) member particles, and stellar mass ($\ms$) within twice the stellar half-mass radius ($2R_{\star,1/2}$).
+Yet, it provides no information on the spin vector of total baryonic particles ($\bjb$) belonging to each subhalo nor on the spin vector of stellar cells ($\bjs$) within $2R_{\star,1/2}$.
+Using the available information on the member particles, however, we directly evaluate $\bjb$ of each subhalo as

-where $n_{\rm sp}$ denotes the number of the stellar particles within $2R_{\star,1/2}$, and ${m}_{p,i}$, ${\bf x}_{p,i}$ and ${\bf v}_{p,i}$ are the mass, comoving position and peculiar velocity of the $i$th stellar particle within $2R_{\star,1/2}$, respectively.
-In a similar manner, we also evaluate the spin vector from all baryonic particles belonging to each galaxy ($\bjb$).
-To minimize possible spurious signals caused by the inaccurate measurement of $\bjs$ \citep{bet-etal07}, we consider only those subhalos with $\ms\ge 10^{9}\munit$.
+where $n_{\rm b}$ denotes the number of all baryonic (both gas and star) particles belonging to each subhalo, and $m_{b,i}$, ${\bf x}_{b,i}$ and ${\bf v}_{b,i}$ are the mass, comoving position and peculiar velocity of the $i$th baryonic particle, respectively.
+In a similar manner, we also evaluate $\bjs$.
+To minimize possible spurious signals caused by the inaccurate measurement of $\bjb$ and $\bjs$ \citep{bet-etal07}, we consider only those subhalos containing $100$ or more stellar particles within $2R_{\star,1/2}$ corresponding to $\ms\ge 1.1\times 10^{9}\munit$.
+In the third (from the left) column of Table \ref{tab:ng} is listed the numbers of the subhalos, $N_{g}$, with this stellar mass cut-off at each redshift.